 This chapter includes a list of danger, warning, and caution messages that relate to the Defibtech DDU-120 AED and its accessories.
 Many of these messages are repeated elsewhere in this User Manual and on the DDU-120 AED or accessories.
-The entire list is presented here for convenience.
+The entire list is presented here for convenience or death.

-- DANGER: Immediate hazards that will result in serious personal injury or death. - WARNING: Conditions, hazards, or unsafe practices that may result in serious personal injury or death. - CAUTION: Conditions, hazards, or unsafe practices that may result in minor personal injury, damage to the DDU-120 AED, or loss of data.
+DANGER: Immediate hazards that will result in serious personal injury serious personal injury or death.

+WARNING: Conditions, hazards, or unsafe practices that may result in minor personal injury, damage to the DDU-120 AED, or loss of data.